 HOLMES ROAD AND GRAFTON ROAD

-The southern end of the development site will be accessible from Holmes Road and Spring Place, and will link to the existing commercial cluster in this area.
+The southern end of the development site will be accessible from Holmes Road and Spring Place, and will link to the existing commercial cluster in this area (running down the side of viaduct to Kentish Town West, see here).
 The railway bridge over Grafton Road becomes a gateway joining the new development area with West Kentish Town.
-The redevelopment of west Kentish Town estate will hopefully include a significant increase in quantity of workspace in this area, and improve economic opportunity for local people.
+The redevelopment of West Kentish Town estate will hopefully include a significant quantity of workspace in this location, which will help to provide a connection with the Framework area and improve economic opportunity throughout the neighbourhood.

 STRATEGIC PLAN FOR HAVERSTOCK AND GOSPEL OAK

-The Kentish Town Planning Framework should address the impact of the development on neighbouring West Kentish Town and Gospel Oak.
-The Framework does not address the issues affecting the area west of of the railway that separates the area from Gospel Oak and Haverstock wards.
+The Kentish Town Planning Framework should take into account the impact of the development on neighbouring West Kentish Town and Gospel Oak.
+It does not currently address the issues affecting the area west of of the railway that separates the area from Gospel Oak and Haverstock wards.
 It acknowledges the railway viaduct as a major severance in the area but other than identify two potential new crossings through arches into an existing street there is no aspiration on the part of Camden to take a similar approach on the western side of the railway to knit the whole area together.
-The connection points are not even listed as priorities in the Framework.
+The connection points are not listed as priorities in the Framework.

-Local people have been calling for a strategic plan for Haverstock and Gospel Oak, but this has not been forthcoming.
+Local people have been calling for a strategic plan for West Kentish Town and Gospel Oak since 2018, but this has not been forthcoming.
 Two planning frameworks sitting side by side and reading across both areas would enable the Council to address endemic issues in this part of Camden.
-The lack of a Planning Framework for this Gospel Oak and Haverstock hinders the KT Planning Framework ’s potential to address fundamental issues in the wider area.
+The lack of a planning framework for Gospel Oak and West Kentish Town hinders the Kentish Town Planning Framework ’s potential to address fundamental issues in the wider area.

 Extract from the keymap for Camden’s site allocations policy consultation (February 2020).

-The justification for developing the KT Planning Framework could just as easily be describing Gospel Oak and West Kentish Town – deprivation, severance, etc, yet in the draft Site Allocation Plan Kentish Town is listed as a Major Site (which is directly linked to the production of a Planning Framework) whilst West Kentish Town Estate and the Wendling and St Stephens Close Estates are listed as “Other”.
+Camden’s Site Allocations Plan identifies a range of suitable locations for housing, employment and other uses and sets out the Council’s preferred approach to their redevelopment.
+In the plan, Kentish Town is listed as a Major Site (which is directly linked to the production of a Planning Framework) whilst West Kentish Town Estate and the Wendling and St Stephens Close Estates are listed as “Other”.
 The only real difference is that in the case of the latter two sites the submission came directly from Camden’s Community Investment Programme (CIP).
-Classing these estates as “Other” rather than a Major Site is very telling, and provides evidence that CIP either does not recognise the strategic importance of these sites or is purposefully avoiding this acknowledgement in order to have as free a hand as possible to redevelop these sites without onerous planning policy in place.
+Classing these estates as “Other” rather than a Major Site is very telling, and provides evidence that CIP either does not recognise the strategic importance of these sites, or is purposefully avoiding this acknowledgement in order to have as free a hand as possible to redevelop these sites without onerous planning policy in place.
 The implication is that the sites in Haverstock and Gospel Oak will not be treated as strategically important both on a local level and in the context of the surrounding areas, and so will not deliver their potential.
 The description in the draft Site Allocation plan of what needs to be addressed in the redevelopment of these sites underplays the scale of the issues currently faced.
 It is evident that CIP will not do the job of the planning authority, as a plan making body, to deliver improvements for the wider area.